slims/slims9_bulian/help/en_US/bibliography/checkout_item.md

-####Daftar Koleksi Yang Sedang Dipinjam
+#### Checkout items
 <hr>
-Menu ini memberikan informasi tentang koleksi yang sedang dipinjam.
-Dalam menu ini dilengkapi juga dengan fasilitas pencarian dengan pendekatan item dan judul bibliografi.
-Informasi yang ada dalam menu ini adalah
+This menu provides information about the item being borrowed.
+This menu is also equipped with a search facility to find bibliographic items and titles.
+The information contained in this menu is:
 - Item Code,
-- Member ID peminjam,
+- Member ID Borrower,
 - Title,
-- Loan Date (tanggal pinjam),
+- Loan Date (when lent),
-- Due Date (tanggal kembali).
+- Due Date (date of return).